 Directions:

-- Add the warm water to the bread pan.
+- Add warm water to the bread pan.

-- Sprinkle the sugar, salt, and yeast over the water and allow to sit for about 10 minutes until foamy.
+- Sprinkle sugar, salt, and yeast over the water, then let it sit about 10 mins till foamy.

-- Choose the ‘Basic’ cycle on your bread machine and select the desired crust color.
+- Pick the “Basic” cycle on your bread machine and choose crust color.

-- After baking, cool on a wire rack.
+- When it’s done, cool on a wire rack.

 Tips and Advice:

-- Use bread flour for better gluten structure and rise.
+- Use bread flour for stronger gluten and better rise.

-- Don’t open the machine too early when baking; it can collapse the bread.
+- Don’t open the machine too early or the loaf might collapse.

 3.2 Whole Wheat Bread Recipe